r-hub/sysreqsdb/README.md

 Some notes:
-* The `sysreqs` field can be a string or array, and its entries can be fixed strings or regular expressions (when starting and ending with a forward slash).
+* The `sysreqs` field can be a string or array, and its entries can be fixed strings or regular expressions (when starting and ending with a forward slash, only [JavaScript RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) are supported.
 [Example of a list `sysreqs` field](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/cairo.json#L3), [example of a `sysreqs` field with a regular expression](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/imagemagick.json#L3).
 * Not all platforms have the same information, For `DEB` based Linux flavours (Debian, Ubuntu, etc.) packages that can be installed via the host package manager are listed: [`DEB` line example](https://github.com/r-hub/sysreqsdb/blob/9c0acc932a11b1eb9f1600e27ca39a4d7deb0425/sysreqs/cmake.json#L5).
 For Windows, typically URLs that have